samjones00/benchmark-example/README.md

 # BenchmarkDotnet Example

-An example of using `BenchmarkDotnet` to compare performance of multiple methods, in this case the permance difference between using Linq and iteration to sum an array of integers.
+An example of using `BenchmarkDotnet` to compare performance of multiple methods, in this case the performance difference between using Linq and iteration to sum an array of integers.

 |  Method |      Mean |     Error |    StdDev |
 |-------- |----------:|----------:|----------:|